josephpconley/aws-create-invoice/README.md

-# Create a PDF Invoice using Serverless
+# Create and Send a PDF Invoice using AWS/Serverless

 Using Serverless to create a Lambda that generates a PDF, stores to S3 and sends via SES.
 Uses a Lambda Layer with wkhtmltopdf for PDF generation